dotnet/designs/accepted/2020/serializer/WriteableDomAndDynamic.md

 };
 ```
 ### dynamic
-Currently `dynamic` doesn't support object initializers, so a mode verbose model is required:
+Currently `dynamic` doesn't support object initializers, so a more verbose model is required:
 ```cs
 dynamic jObject = new JsonObject();
 jObject.MyString = "Hello!";